 To put it mildly, the original rollout strategy was poor.

-We are continuing this unique approach and relying on globally proven technologies such as the DLMS protocol in conjunction with radio-frequency (RF) and power line communication, such as G3-PLC, for broad roll-outs.
+We continue to follow up this unique approach and rely on globally proven technologies such as the DLMS protocol in conjunction with radio-frequency (RF) and power line communication, such as G3-PLC, for broad roll-outs.

 For further information, please contact us.